iProgramMC/NanoShellOS/readme.md

 My main testing box is a computer with an Intel Core 2 CPU and 2 GB of RAM (reported 512 MB though).
 It works just fine, although you will need a real PS/2 mouse (a USB mouse will **not** work, yet), and a real PS/2 keyboard (I haven't done any testing whether USB keyboards also work with PS/2 emulation, but I like to be on the safe side and use both.)

+Because it works on QEMU with TCG on my machine (which is a software emulator), I think it'll work on slower machines too.